chrisallenlane/watchtower/README.md

 matches on literal and regex-based string signatures within a project.
 It can thus be used to locate (for example) dangerous functions calls that are made within an application.

+`Watchtower` works best when it is targeted against a project on the local filesystem, but may additionally be directed to scan a website at a remote URL.

 `Watchtower` is platform- and language-agnostic.